Joshua MacRae (MA (Hons) MSt FSAScot)

 Background

 Outside of academia, I am a bookseller at Topping and Company Booksellers of Edinburgh, where I have facilitated literary events with leading author-historians, including Professors Peter Frankopan, Judith Green and Clare Jackson, as well as more publicly familiar personalities, such as Alistair Campbell, Kathleen Jamie and David Mitchell.
-I escape the world of the written word during walks in the Pentlands and when catching up with friends over a peppermint tea at Thomas J Walls on Forrest Road or a ginger beer across the street at Doctors.
+I escape the world of the written word during walks in the Pentlands and when catching up with friends over a peppermint tea or a ginger beer.

 I would be glad to hear from those - especially current or prospective students - who share my research interests.